tomlutkus/shell-scripts/README.md

-# 👚 Shell Scripts by Thomas
+# Shell Scripts by Thomas Lutkus

 A curated collection of modular, reliable shell scripts for system administration, backups, password generation, and VM management.
 Designed for minimalism, clarity, and real-world use.